toppeMRI/toppemri.github.io/index.md

 ### MATLAB code

 TOPPE **MATLAB code** is open source and can be viewed here: [https://github.com/toppeMRI/toppe](https://github.com/toppeMRI/toppe/matlab/).
-Alternatively, you can clone the github repository:
+Alternatively, from a console you can clone the entire github repository:

 ```
 git clone https://github.com/toppemri/toppe.github.io